Role of the Governing Body

-On behalf of the Joint Local Governing Body of Kingsnorth and Brenzett Church of England Primary Schools the governors and I would like to warmly welcome you and your child(ren) to our schools.
+On behalf of the Joint Local Governing Body of Kingsnorth and Brenzett Church of England Primary Schools the governors and we would like to warmly welcome you and your child(ren) to our schools.

 Kingsnorth and Brenzett are your local Church of England Primary Academies and we are proud of the part we are striving to play in our respective community.
 We like to promote the feeling that we are the village school even though we serve a much wider community than just the village.

 The governor’s priority is to ensure that your child(ren)receives the very best education and support they can whilst always being happy and secure here with us.
 We are committed to ensuring an excellent environment and learning opportunities for all, in a place that will provide for and challenge pupils so they enjoy and achieve success during their time at our schools.

 We look to foster a close knit Christian family atmosphere where staff, pupils, parents and governor’s work together to ensure that all our pupils have the opportunity to develop to their full potential, where nothing is impossible and all pupils and staff can aspire and achieve.

 The two schools are part of a multi academy trust (MAT) called Aquila.
 The governors and senior leaders of the schools believe that Aquila will provide the support to help move the schools forward and achieve the very best academic results and care for the pupils we serve.